barharding/stock-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

-this is a test to see what it will show

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered